-Using the rapid down button, bring the cutterhead down and roughly center it above the bore.
+Using the rapid travel buttons, bring the cutterhead down and roughly center it above the bore.
 Bring the cutterhead down to centering level, generally the centering fingers will be about 1⁄4 inch below the top of the cylinder.
-This is your centering position, you will want to press the Vert Zero button at this point to zero the vertical position read out.
+This is your centering position, you will want to press the Vert Zero and Horiz Zero buttons at this point to zero out the position read out.